 - Projects must be completed in a group of 3 individuals.
 Project Groups are different than Homework Groups.
-It is recommended that programs associated with the projects be written in C. However, you may use C++ or Python. - Form your group within the first week of class and send me an email with your group members by Sunday night (end of week 1).
+Projects can be written in any language that compiles and runs on the flip server. - Form your group within the first week of class and send me an email with your group members by Sunday night (end of week 1).
 You may elect to enter a pool to be automatically assigned to a group.
-Students not in a Project Group by Monday of Week 2 will be randomly placed in a group. - A project is generally scored on the following categories: - understanding - design - implementation - testing - reflection - Projects are graded on how well they demonstrate understanding of the problem, approach and solve the problem, how well they show that you have tested all possible states of a problem, meet specification, and follow an easy to read, academically acceptable, and consistent style in any code that is submitted - Programs submitted must compile and run on our servers or they will not be graded, (to help ensure that you have a working program at the end of your assignment, be sure to start with a simple program that you can get to work, then add to it, expanding its capabilities, so that if at some point it stops compiling you might know where an error was introduced) - Each group will elect 1 member to hand in the project code, documentation, necessary files, and report to TEACH.
+Students not in a Project Group by Monday of Week 2 will be randomly placed in a group. - Your project group will have a Canvas group homepage for each project which will include a discussion board, file sharing, conferencing and collaboration tools.
+You can use any other tools you want to communicate as a group but each group member is required to post at least three updates to the Canvas discussion board. - Projects are graded on how well they demonstrate understanding of the problem, approach and solve the problem, how well they show that you have tested all possible states of a problem, meet specification, and follow an easy to read, academically acceptable, and consistent style in any code that is submitted - Programs submitted must compile and run on our servers or they will not be graded, (to help ensure that you have a working program at the end of your assignment, be sure to start with a simple program that you can get to work, then add to it, expanding its capabilities, so that if at some point it stops compiling you might know where an error was introduced) - Each group will elect 1 member to hand in the project code, documentation, necessary files, and report to TEACH.
 This is the only TEACH submission that should be made for your group.
-This member will also make the Canvas group submission (REPORT ONLY). - Be sure to submit all relevant files (all reports, source files, and files used in IO) for each project with each submission to TEACH, (this includes files provided to you, a program should be able to compile and run from just the files you submit) - Note: Project groups may be reformed/changed during the term due to students dropping the class, time conflicts among group members and to add a variety of perspectives to the problem solving process.
+Be sure to submit all relevant files (all reports, source files, and files used in IO) for each project. - Any group member can submit the Project report only to Canvas.
+In the comments section give the onid username of the student that submitted to TEACH. - Note: Project groups may be reformed/changed during the term due to students dropping the class, time conflicts among group members and to add a variety of perspectives to the problem solving process.
 You may be asked to privately evaluate the members in your group.